swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 contents of directories, but how do we look at the contents of files?

 The easiest way to examine a file is to just print out all of the contents using the program `cat`.
-Enter the following command:
+For example, enter the following command:

     cat ex_data.txt